-Year First Became Name Age Director Position Leonard Bell, M.D.(5) 48 1992 Chief Executive Officer, Secretary, Treasurer, Director David W. Keiser(5) 55 2002 President and Chief Operating Officer, Director Max Link, Ph.D.(1)(4) 66 1992 Chairman of the Board of Directors Joseph A. Madri, Ph.D., M.D.(2)(4) 60 1992 Director Larry L. Mathis(1)(3) 63 2004 Director R. Douglas Norby(1)(3) 71 1999 Director Alvin S. Parven(2)(3) 66 1999 Director Ruedi E. Waeger, Ph.D.(2)(4) 63 2005 Director
+Year First Became Name Age Director Position Leonard Bell, M.D.(5) 49 1992 Chief Executive Officer, Secretary, Treasurer, Director David W. Keiser(5) 56 2002 President and Chief Operating Officer, Director Max Link, Ph.D.(1)(4) 67 1992 Chairman of the Board of Directors Joseph A. Madri, Ph.D., M.D.(2)(4) 61 1992 Director Larry L. Mathis(1)(3) 64 2004 Director R. Douglas Norby(1)(3) 72 1999 Director Alvin S. Parven(2)(3) 67 1999 Director Ruedi E. Waeger, Ph.D.(2)(4) 64 2005 Director

-- Member of our Audit Committee of the Board of Directors. - (2) Member of our Compensation Committee of the Board of Directors. - Member of our Nominating and Corporate Governance Committee of the Board of Directors. - (4) Member of our Compliance and Quality Committee of the Board of Directors. - (5) Officer, for purposes of Section 16 of the Securities Exchange Act of 1934.
+Member of our Audit Committee of the Board of Directors.
+Member of our Compensation Committee of the Board of Directors.

+(2) Member of our Compensation Committee of the Board of Directors.
+(3) Member of our Nominating and Corporate Governance Committee of the Board of Directors.

+(4) Member of our Compliance and Quality Committee of the Board of Directors.

+(5) Executive Officer, for purposes of Section 16 of the Securities Exchange Act of 1934.

 Each director will hold office until the next annual meeting of stockholders and until his or her successor is elected and qualified or until his or her earlier resignation or removal.
-Each officer serves at the discretion of the board of directors.
+Each officer serves at the discretion of the Board of Directors.
 Dr. Bell and Mr. Keiser are each a party to an employment agreement with us.

 Leonard Bell, M.D. is the principal founder of Alexion, and has been a director of Alexion since February 1992 and the Company's President and Chief Executive Officer, Secretary and Treasurer from January 1992.
 In April 2002, the title of President was transferred to David Keiser.
 From 1991 to 1992, Dr. Bell was an Assistant Professor of Medicine and Pathology and co-Director of the program in Vascular Biology at the Yale University School of Medicine.
 From 1990 to 1992, Dr. Bell was an attending physician at the Yale-New Haven Hospital and an Assistant Professor in the Department of Internal Medicine at the Yale University School of Medicine.
 Dr. Bell was a recipient of the Physician Scientist Award from the National Institutes of Health and Grant-in-Aid from the American Heart Association as well as various honors and awards from academic and professional organizations.
 His work has resulted in more than 20 scientific publications and 9 patent applications.
 Dr. Bell was also a director of The Medicines Company from May 2000 until April 2005.
-He also served as a director of the Biotechnology Research and Development Corporation from 1993 to 1997.
 Dr. Bell received his A.B. from Brown University and M.D. from Yale University School of Medicine.
 Dr. Bell is currently an Adjunct Assistant Professor of Medicine and Pathology at Yale University School of Medicine.

-David W. Keiser became President in addition to Chief Operating Officer, and joined the board as a director in April 2002.
+David W. Keiser became President in addition to Chief Operating Officer, and joined the Board as a director in April 2002.
 From July 1992 to April 2002, Mr. Keiser was Executive Vice President and Chief Operating Officer of Alexion.
 From 1990 to 1992, Mr. Keiser was Senior Director of Asia Pacific Operations for G.D.
 Searle & Company Limited, a manufacturer of pharmaceutical products.
 From 1986 to 1990, Mr. Keiser was successively Licensing Manager, Director of Product Licensing and Senior Director of Product Licensing for Searle.
 From 1984 to 1985, Mr. Keiser was New Business Opportunities Manager for Mundipharma AG, a manufacturer of pharmaceutical products, in Basel, Switzerland where he headed pharmaceutical licensing and business development activities in Europe and the Far East.
 From 1978 to 1983, he was Area Manager for F. Hoffmann La Roche Ltd., a manufacturer of pharmaceutical products, in Basel, Switzerland.
 Mr. Keiser received his B.A. from Gettysburg College.